miemartinez/AgeDetection/README.md

 ```

-The code has been developed in Jupyter Notebook and tested in the terminal on Jupyter Hub on worker02.
-I therefore recommend cloning the Github repository to worker02 and running the scripts from there.
+The code has been developed in Jupyter Notebook and tested in the terminal on Jupyter Hub on worker02 and with the terminal in the Coder Python application on Ucloud.
+I therefore recommend cloning the Github repository to worker02 or Ucloud and running the scripts from there.

 ### Results:
 The results of the grid search showed a clear overfitting of the model on the training data across hyperparameter tuning.